Victorcorcos/clean-code/README.md

 > — Ken Thompson

 > [!NOTE]
+> "The mark of a mature programmier is willingness to throw out code you spent time on when you realize it's pointless."
+>
+> — Bram Cohen

+> [!NOTE]
 > "Code, like poetry, should be short and concise."
 >
 > — Santosh Kalwar